marvin-rse/defenderxdr/CalculateTableSizeEntra.md

    - `EnrichedOffice365AuditLogs`, `NetworkAccessTraffic` (optional)

    Their contribution depends heavily on tenant size, automation footprint, and whether Graph Activity Logs are enabled.
-3. **Per-table 8 KB billing minimum.** Log Analytics rounds each ingested record up to a minimum billable size.
-For high-volume, small-record tables this can inflate the bill noticeably.

-A pragmatic rule of thumb: **plan with the XDR estimate × 1.05 to × 1.15** for the sign-in tables, then add the volume of the tables not covered by XDR (see point 2 above), and validate against `Usage` once the connector has been live for a few days.

 ## Validation after the connector is enabled